sujith3g/sujith3g.github.io/_posts/2015-06-05-How-to-check-which-directory-is-taking-more-space.md

 ```
    n: used to specify the number of lines to be printed
 ```
- The output for the above command will look like this
+ The output for the above command will look like this:

 ```
 41752	Mac Format - March 2015 {bk}.pdf